Hayden Lamaro: AFL career

-Described as an athletic players with excellent skills, Lamaro came to the attention of AFL recruiters.
+Described as an athletic player with excellent skills, Lamaro came to the attention of AFL recruiters.
 He was drafted by Melbourne with the 30th selection in the 1996 AFL draft.
 Lamaro spent the entire 1997 season playing with the Demons' reserves before making his debut in the first round of 1998.
 His first AFL game, however, was disappointing; he had only one disposal (a handball) and gave away two free kicks in a losing Melbourne side.
 Lamaro was dropped back to the reserves the following week and was only recalled back to the senior side in round 9 for a match against Essendon, after playing well in the reserves.
 His second AFL match was little better than his first, again having only one disposal in another Melbourne loss.
-Again dropped back to the reserves, Lamaro failed to break back into the seniors for the rest of the season, although he was continually impressive in the reserves.
+Dropped back to the reserves once more, Lamaro failed to break back into the seniors for the rest of the season, although he was continually impressive in the reserves.
 After only two disappointing matches in two years at the club, Lamaro was delisted by Melbourne at the end of 1998.

 Post-AFL career

 After being delisted by the Demons Lamaro returned to his old team, Euroa Football Club.
 He played for Euroa from 1999 to 2008, playing his 150th match for the club in his final season with the club and representing the GVFL on six occasions.
 In the off-seasons, Lamaro played for Euroa Cricket Club, setting a record partnership in 2000.
 During his time with Euroa, Lamaro was called up to play for Carlton's reserves side in 2002.
 He ended up playing only one match in the reserves for Carlton and played the rest of the season with Euroa, winning the club's best and fairest award.
 After 10 seasons with Euroa, Lamaro moved to play with Craigieburn in the Essendon District Football League for 2009.
 He spent only one season with the Eagles, signing on to coach Mernda in the second division of the Northern Football League.
 Mernda hoped to play finals, with an aim of making it to division one, but after a poor start to the season, the Demons finished fifth, missing the finals by one position.
 Although a disappointing year for Mernda, Lamaro was impressive, regularly being the club's leading goalkicker.
-Lamaro's contract was not renewed at the end of 2010 and he has signed on to coach Violet Town, a team which his father, Daffy, played 175 games for, in the Kyabram & District Football League for the 2011 season.
+Lamaro's contract was not renewed at the end of 2010 and he signed on to coach Violet Town, a team which his father, Daffy, played 175 games for, in the Kyabram & District Football League for the 2011 season.